 The John Winthrop Jr. lot

-The ancient Records of the Town locate the lot of John Winthrop Jr. on East Street adjoining Mr. Boreman.
-Winthrop, son of the governor, led the group of the settlers of Ipswich in 1633, and was granted a lot of six acres.
-A list of John Winthrop’s home inventory indicates that it was a small four room structure.
-Winthrop’s wife Martha died with an infant in the summer of 1634.
-He returned to England briefly and remarried, and two years later he accepted a commission to begin a plantation in Saybrook Connecticut, where he moved in 1639.
+The ancient Records of the Town locate the lot of John Winthrop Jr. on East Street, adjoining Mr. Boreman.
+Winthrop, son of the governor, led the group of settlers of Ipswich in 1633 and was granted a lot of six acres.
+A list of John Winthrop’s home inventory indicates that it was a small four-room structure.
+Winthrop’s wife, Martha, died with an infant in the summer of 1634.
+He returned to England briefly and remarried, and two years later, he accepted a commission to begin a plantation in Saybrook, Connecticut, where he moved in 1639.

 The Robert Coles lot

-The lot adjoining Winthrop’s on the east was granted to Robert Coles, but he sold to Joseph Medcalf.
-Medcalf sold the eastern part of his lot to Isaac Cummings, the western to Deacon William Goodhue, before 1639 (Town Records).
+The lot adjoining Winthrop’s on the east was granted to Robert Coles, but he sold it to Joseph Medcalf.
+Medcalf sold the eastern part of his lot to Isaac Cummings and the western to Deacon William Goodhue, before 1639 (Town Records).
 John Leighton was the owner in 1654.

 John Leighton to Nathaniel Treadwell, 1691